RobertsLab/resources/student_review.md

 Have milestones been reached, and if not, why not?

-## B. Coursework completion

-List courses completed last year

-## Professional Accomplishments

-Publications, presentations

-Teaching

-Outreach

-Awards

 ## C. Achievement of past year&#39;s goals

 List last year&#39;s goals, indicating their achievement and any obstacles

-## D. Summary evaluation
+## D. Summary evaluation for student

 Is the student making satisfactory progress?